weidutech/CCS_Guide/README.md

 # CCS_Guide
-A simple guid for CCS student
+A simple guide for CCS student